Project-MONAI/model-zoo/models/brats_mri_generative_diffusion/docs/README.md

 # Brats MRI 3D Latent Diffusion Generative Model

 This model is a generator for creating images like the Flair MRIs based on BraTS 2018 data..
 It was trained as a 3d latent diffusion model and accepts Gaussian random noise as inputs to produce an image output.
-The `train_autoencoder.json` file describes the training process of the variational autoencoder with GAN loss, and is based on the [MONAI GAN tutorials](https://github.com/Project-MONAI/tutorials/blob/main/modules/mednist_GAN_workflow_dict.ipynb).
+The `train_autoencoder.json` file describes the training process of the variational autoencoder with GAN loss.
+The `train_diffusion.json` file describes the training process of the 3D latent diffusion model.
 This is a demonstration network meant to just show the training process for this sort of network with MONAI.

 ### Downloading the Dataset
-The training data is from the Multimodal Brain Tumor Segmentation Challenge (BraTS) 2018.
+The training data is from the [Multimodal Brain Tumor Segmentation Challenge (BraTS) 2018](https://www.med.upenn.edu/sbia/brats2018.html).

-Target: 3 tumor subregions
+Target: image generatiion
-Task: Segmentation
+Task: Synthesis
 Modality: MRI
-Size: 285 3D volumes (4 channels each)
+Size: 285 3D volumes (1 channel used)
-The provided labelled data was partitioned, based on our own split, into training (200 studies), validation (42 studies) and testing (43 studies) datasets.

 ### Training